ayazhankadessova/KidPaint_Network/README.md

 [x] BUcket Data
 [x] Save Data
 [x] Only save the image part

+[ ] Load : Get all the pixels, colors etc and send
 [ ] Can we make the method reusable?
 [ ] How to save in PNG?
 [ ] is it ok if users change the udp port ?